wp-plugins/custom-menu-wizard/readme.txt

 == Fallbacks Section ==

-Fallbacks get applied at the Secondary Filter stage, and their eligibility and application are therefore determined and governed by the other Secondary Filter settings.
+The **"If Current Item has no children"** fallback gets applied at the Secondary Filter stage, and its eligibility and application are therefore determined and governed by the other Secondary Filter settings.

-There is one fallback, and it only comes into play (possibly) when a `Branch` filter is set as "Current Item", and the `Starting at` and `For Depth` settings are such that the output should start at or below the current item, and would normally include some of the current item's descendants (eg. `Starting at` "the Branch", `For Depth` "1 level" does *not* invoke the fallback).
+It only comes into play (possibly) when a `Branch` filter is set as "Current Item", and the `Starting at` and `For Depth` settings are such that the output should start at or below the current item, and would normally include some of the current item's descendants (eg. `Starting at` "the Branch", `For Depth` "1 level" does *not* invoke the fallback).